 Using a detailed RFI template will help you find the best solutions to your company's obstacles.
 A request for information document can help you create a shortlist of potential contractors and lay the groundwork for expectations on project deliverables.

-For your next project, try using Asana to keep track of your RFI, RFP, and RFQ documents each step of the way.Try Asana for project management
+But an RFI is only the beginning.
+For your next project, try using Asana to keep track of your RFI, RFP, and RFQ documents each step of the way.Free vendor management template